 - Google - click Connect to set up this option.
 If it is configured correctly, you will be able to log in to your account by entering your Google login details.

-- Use Yubikey - move the slider to the right to enable logging in using a Yubikey for this user.
+- Use Yubikey - move the slider to the right to enable logging in using a YubiKey for this user.
 You can enable this option only if you have added at least one YubiKey to your profile.
 If you delete all your Yubileys, this option will be disabled automatically.

 - Press your finger to the gold Yubikey button.
 A long line of characters will appear in the field and the new Yubikey will be added to your profile.

-- Price per hour - shows the price for VSs, Load Balancers, and other resources per hour.
+- Price per last hour - shows the price for VSs, Load Balancers, and other resources charged for the previous hour.

-- Billing plan - the billing plan this user is assigned to.
-Click the plan label to see its details.
+- Bucket - the bucket this user is assigned to.
+Click the bucket label to see its details.

-- Monthly fee - a set monthly price for a billing plan.
+- Monthly fee - a set monthly price for a bucket.